acfarnam/acfarnam.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/Anthony_Farnam.jpeg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+“I’m an apsiring data scientist, experienced with Python and R programming.
+I specialize in machine learning techniques, and data visualization.
+I love working on projects together, so feel free to reach out for collaboration!”